SaadatHasanzada/todo-app/README.md

 # Todo App

-This is a feature-rich Todo App built with React and TypeScript.
+This is a feature-rich Todo App built with TypeScript.
 It allows users to manage their tasks efficiently with filtering, drag-and-drop reordering, and dark mode functionality.

 ## Table of Contents
 - [Features](#features)